fastfloat/fast_float/README.md

 [![Ubuntu 22.04 CI (GCC 11)](https://github.com/fastfloat/fast_float/actions/workflows/ubuntu22.yml/badge.svg)](https://github.com/fastfloat/fast_float/actions/workflows/ubuntu22.yml)

+*Note: This library is for C++ users.
+C programmers should consider [ffc.h](https://github.com/kolemannix/ffc.h).
+It is a high-performance port of fast_float to C.*

 The fast_float library provides fast header-only implementations for the C++ from_chars functions for `float` and `double` types as well as integer types.
 These functions convert ASCII strings representing decimal values (e.g., `1.3e10`) into binary types.
 We provide exact rounding (including round to even).
 In our experience, these `fast_float` functions many times faster than comparable number-parsing functions from existing C++ standard libraries.

 Specifically, `fast_float` provides the following two functions to parse floating-point numbers with a C++17-like syntax (the library itself only